SinisterRectus/Discordia/README.md

 **[Luvit](https://luvit.io)** is an open-source, asynchronous I/O Lua runtime environment.
 It is a version of [LuaJIT](http://luajit.com/) combined with [libuv](http://libuv.org/) and layered with various libraries to provide an API similar to that of [Node.js](https://nodejs.org/en/), but with Lua instead of JavaScript.
 Luvit's companion package manager, lit, makes it easy to set up the Luvit runtime and its published libraries.

-This library is a Lua wrapper for the official Discord API, and provides an object-oriented, event driven interface for developing Discord bots.
-By using Lua's native coroutines, asynchronous REST and WebSocket communication is internally abstracted in a way that allows end-users to write blocking-style code without blocking I/O.
+Discordia is a Lua wrapper for the official Discord API, and provides an object-oriented, event driven interface for developing Discord bots.
+By using Lua's native coroutines, asynchronous REST and WebSocket communication is internally abstracted in a way that allows end-users to write blocking-style code without blocking I/O operations.

-Join the [Discord API server](https://discord.gg/0SBTUU1wZTWVpm07) to discuss Discordia and other Discord libraries!
+Join the [Discord API community](https://discord.gg/0SBTUU1wZTWVpm07) to discuss Discordia and other Discord libraries!

 ### Installation

 - To install Luvit, visit https://luvit.io and follow the instructions provide for your platform.
 - To install the Discord library, run `lit install SinisterRectus/discordia`
-- Run your Lua scripts using, for example, `luvit bot.lua`
+- Run your bot script using, for example, `luvit bot.lua`

 ### Bug Reports

 Before reporting a library issue:
  - Make sure that you are running the latest version of both Discordia and Luvit.
  - To the best of your ability, check that the issue is a library one and not a result of your own code.
- - In the event of an uncaught exception, please provide a full stacktrace.
+ - Please provide a full stacktrace or console message when applicable.
- - If possible, provide a stripped-down code sample that reproduces the bug.
+ - If possible, provide a reduced code sample that reproduces the bug.

 Issues can be reported via GitHub or the Discord channel linked above.
 Higher priority is placed on GitHub issues.

 ### History

 The earliest version of Discordia, before it even had that name, was released as a [Just Cause 2 Multiplayer module](https://www.jc-mp.com/forums/index.php/topic,5936.0.html) on 7 March 2016.
-It utilized LuaSocket, LuaSec, and Copas to provide basic REST functionality in a sandboxed Lua 5.2 environment.
+It utilized LuaSocket, LuaSec, and (eventually) Copas to provide basic REST functionality in a sandboxed Lua 5.2 environment.
 The goal was to bridge the game chat with a Discord client.

 Due to a lack of secure WebSocket support (at the time) and difficulties in developing a stable module, the Just Cause 2 Multiplayer project was put on hold in favor of a general-purpose Lua library for Discord.
 At the time, [discord.lua](https://github.com/VideahGams/discord.lua), was the only other Discord library of which I was aware.
-It required LuaJIT, was very incomplete, and abandoned by its author indefinitely.
+It ran on LuaJIT, was very incomplete, and abandoned by its author indefinitely.
 I decided to start my Luvit-powered library from scratch.

 During the development of Discordia, I discovered that a Luvit library had come before me: [luv-discord](https://github.com/sclark39/luv-discord).
 Like discord.lua, it was incomplete and had not been updated for months.
 Here is an honorable mention to [sclark39](https://github.com/sclark39) for doing it first, and for briefly contributing to Discordia.